 Upper left photo (purple hat) by Pepergrass, used under Creative Commons License.

-A few years ago, my ex dressed up as a Killa Bee* (of Wu Tang fame).
+A few years ago, more about my ex dressed up as a Killa Bee* (of Wu Tang fame).
 He bought a bumblebee costume online (above right) and found a Wu Tang medallion.
 Some people thought he looked more like Bumblebee Man from The Simpsons rather than a Killa Bee.

-As faithful Simpsons fans may know, the Bumblebee Man is a parody of el Chapulín Colorado and appears on Channel Ocho in Springfield.
+As faithful Simpsons fans may know, link the Bumblebee Man is a parody of el Chapulín Colorado and appears on Channel Ocho in Springfield.

 Here’s how to do it: